jwcroppe/terraform-provider-ibm-examples/simple-vm-power-vs/README.md

 terraform destroy
 ```

-There is also a **camvariables.json** file available in this repository so that you can import this GitHub
+There is also a **camvariables.json** file available so that you can import this GitHub
 repository as an IBM Cloud Automate Manager (CAM) template, allowing you to quickly provision a Power
 Systems VM in the IBM Cloud via CAM.